 Includes voices and words from Ariane Pethe, Brian Cox, Brian Greene, Carlo Rovelli, Jeff Forshaw, Patricia Burchat, Sean Carroll, and Stephen Hawking.

 Sound in Experimental Theatre - Workshop 3 + Series Documentation

-We ended the series in some immersive theatre.
-Below some highlights from the three sessions.
+We ended the series in experiencing a piece of immersive theatre.
+Highlights from the three sessions:

 PSi #24 DAEGU UPDATE

-I’ve been accepted to present a paper for PSi 2018 in Daegu, Republic of Korea!
-More to follow…
+I’ve been accepted to present a paper at PSi 2018 in Daegu, Republic of Korea!
+Woo…